 The IdolSpeechLanguage parameter is optional and specifies the language pack to use for transcription.
 You can set this parameter when all of your audio files are in the same language.
 If your audio files are in different languages, remove IdolSpeechLanguage so that Speech Server uses language detection to detect the language for each document.
-For more information about language identification, see Language Identification, on the next page.
+For more information about language identification, see Language Identification, below.